dfrappart/dfrappart.github.io/_posts/2023-03-18-Sandbox_containers_and_AKS.markdown

 ![illustration4](/assets/katacontainer/sbxcontainer004.png)

 Ok that's all for the intro on sandbox containers.
-In the following sections, we will get deeper in the Rule-based execution and focus more specifically on katacontainer and gVisor, in an AKS context.
+In the following sections, we will let the Rule-based execution apart and focus more specifically on katacontainer and gVisor, in an AKS context.

-## 2. Sandbox containers in AKS
+## 2. Preparing for sandbox containers in AKS

 Let's go back to our cloud managed Kubernetes now.
 If we look at either gVisor or katacontainer, there are things to install on the kubernetes nodes.